splunk/public-o11y-docs/admin/teams/configure-page.rst

 To review alerts associated with a detector linked to the team, follow these steps:

 #.
-To see all active alerts, click :guilabel:`Team Alerts`.
+To see all active alerts, select :guilabel:`Team Alerts`.
 The Alerts page for the team appears.
-You see all active alerts for detectors that are linked to the team.
+You see all active alerts for detectors linked to the team.

 #.
-To see all active alerts for a specific severity level, click the severity.
+To see all active alerts for a specific severity level, select the severity.
 The Alert page for the team appears.
-You see active alerts for detectors that are linked to the team, filtered by the severity level you selected.
+You see active alerts for detectors linked to the team, filtered by the severity level you selected.

 #.
-To see a list of active alerts for each detector linked to the team, click :guilabel:`Team Detectors`.
+To see a list of active alerts for each detector linked to the team, select :guilabel:`Team Detectors`.
 The Alert page for the team appears, listing the name of the detector that issued each alert.

 To learn more about linking teams to detectors and dashboard groups, see :ref:`admin-associate-team`,